-You can read a hundred and one articles and books on parenting, caring for baby, being China the best Mom you can be, and it doesn’t matter.
+You can read a hundred and one articles and books on parenting, caring for baby, being the best Mom you can be, and it doesn’t matter.
 It’s still damn hard putting everything into practice.
 And babies are babies, not text book examples.
-What works for one, won’t work for another (a reason I don’t particularly like to give out parenting advice – my God the unsolicited advice can be cheap mlb jerseys torturous in those first few weeks when all you want is to calm and soothe your beautiful bundle).
+What works for one, won’t work for another (a reason I don’t particularly like to give out parenting advice – my God the unsolicited advice can be torturous in those first few weeks when all you want is to calm and soothe your beautiful bundle).

 But it all works out.

 Things get easier.

 But first things have to be hard.
 I’m young, thirty odd, but I’ve lived and I’ve tried and done things that I’ve said in the past were hard.
 But nothing compares to the change in your life as having a child.
 Its amazing, its incredible but it can be lonely, difficult, tiring, no exhausting, and it can be hard.
 We just have to be prepared, to know that life won’t always be perfect, but we can get damn close.

 And all the cliche’s are right and we’ve said them all.

 So, she’s the reason I’ve dug out the laptop and started writing again.She’s the reason for a million and one things I now do and I believe she’ll always be the reason.

 The now is good, and its good because I’ve realised how much the beginning has influenced me as a person, and made me the strong mother I feel I am.

 I think, I can finally say I’ve gotten used to this parenting lark.